 Annual Depreciation per year= $29000/10= $2900 per year

-The depreciation charge on the vehicle will be $2900 every year for the 10 years.
+The depreciation charge on the vehicle will be $2900 every year for 10 years.

-The total amount of depreciation charge can be easily calculated by multiplying the yearly amount of depreciation with the total number of the years the asset is under use.
+The total amount of depreciation charge can be easily calculated by multiplying the yearly amount of depreciation by the total number of years the asset is under use.

 This method is suitable for small businesses.
-Because this method is easy and simple, therefore it suits the firms which are small in size.
+Because this method is easy and simple, therefore it suits firms that are small in size.

 This method is very useful for calculating the depreciation charge on the assets of lesser value like furniture and fixtures.

-In the final years of the asset’s life, it bears more repairs and maintenance charges as compared to the initials years.
-But, the depreciation charge is equal for all years. this put the undue pressure on the asset in final years.
+In the final years of the asset’s life, it bears more repairs and maintenance charges than the initial years.
+But, the depreciation charge is equal for all years.
+This put undue pressure on the asset in the final years.

-Under this method, the firm does not invest the depreciation charge from the asset outside the firm, therefore do not receive any interest.
+Under this method, the firm does not invest the depreciation charge from the asset outside the firm.
+Therefore, it does not receive any interest.